 For shorter trails, the increased power transmission of a hardtail will have a bigger impact on your overall time than the increased traction that a full suspension provides.
 As you can see they are different types of mountain bikes that are suited for different types of terrain.

 So the correct answer is that hardtails will be better on smoother trails while on the more technical ones a full suspension will perform better.
-If you are interested in an overall comparison of hardtail and full-suspension mountain bikes, I recommend you read this article!

 One more important thing to consider is the weather because on muddy trails full suspension mountain bikes tend to perform better due to their increased traction, practically you are forced to get out off the saddle less often, this will allow your weight to push down on the back wheel leading to much better traction in these harsh conditions.